 - Due to the absence of the comparable market data direct capitalization method is assumed not to reflect the true market value of the Property; - The 10-year Discounted Cash Flow approach is considered to be the most reflective method given the conditions as outlined above. - Sales Comparison Approach was not applied for valuation of Business Centre due to absence of comparable transactions, as well as supply, during last 3 years (considering size, purpose and tenancy state (as subject property under valuation are under long term leases)). - Replacement Value (Cost) Approach was not applied as property under valuation is not of specific purpose or especially improved.

-Estimated Market Value on Special Assumption of the property on the date of valuation (27th April, 2018) is EUR 17,200,000 (EUR Seventeen million and two hundred thousand).
+Estimated Market Value of the property on the date of valuation (28th December, 2018) is EUR 17,450,000 (EUR Seventeen million four hundred and fifty thousand).